 Teen taxes are just like adult taxes but probably a little simpler.
 However, as a teen, completing your tax return might seem daunting.
+Our debt counselors totally get this.
 With some help from the Talking Cents blog, your parents and some other research, you can easily be on your way.

 Teen Taxes & Finance Guide

 The first thing you need to complete your taxes is a reason to do so!
 If you worked in the 2016 calendar year, then you will need to file taxes.
 When you were first hired, you filled out a W-2 form for your employer.
 As a result of how you filled out this form, a certain amount of money from each paycheck will be withheld.